 The following information regards specific details about each of the vessels in our fleet:

 The Mark Twain boarding gate is also compatible with our temporary wheelchair accessible ramp, ensuring accessibility is easier for wheelchairs and also those with pushchairs and passengers with restricted mobility.
 The toilets are again small and unsuitable for wheelchair users.
-Decks are steel or timber and level with steps and a shallow ramp between areas.
 The upper deck is fully enclosed providing shelter from rain but the windows can be removed in warmer conditions.
 Please see the images below:

 The Jackie is unfortunately not compatible with our temporary wheelchair accessible ramp and has steps leading in both directions from the boarding gate, so the boat is not suitable for wheelchairs and also those with pushchairs.
 There are two temporary aluminium steps to board the Jackie.

 The toilet is again small and unsuitable for wheelchair users.
-Decks are steel or timber and level with steps and a shallow ramp between areas.
 The upper deck is open.
 Please see the images below: